tustin2121/James_Somerton_Transcripts/_videos/DeepCuts000.md

 <compare>
 <james {% include timecode %}>

+But there's an odd attractiveness to the monsters of *Hellraiser*.
+When they move and speak there's a certain degree of attractive nobility in their appearance.
+These debauched angels may commit visceral acts of savagery, but they also possess a surprising grace and eloquence. <mark>While Benshoff may view these creatures as monster queers that are not at all positive representations</mark> of the community, it must needs be remarked <mark>that the cenobites in *Hellraiser* fit more comfortably into the role of anti-hero than that of the monster.</mark>

 When our protagonist, Kirsty, <mark>is confronted by the Cenobites after solving the puzzle box</mark> herself <mark>and demands to know who they are, she is met with the reply</mark>:

 </james>
 <from {% include citation for=page.cite.plagiarized.colon_arason at="¶ 7" %}>

 When the cenobites move and speak there is a certain degree of attractive nobility in their appearance.
-These modern primitives may commit visceral acts of savagery, but they also posses a surprising grace and an erudite eloquence.
-While Benshoff may view these creatures as monster queers that are not at all a positive representation, Jenkins’ position that our sensibilities are being reshaped receives considerable support when one takes into account the way that the cenobites in Hellraiser fit more comfortably into the role of the anti-hero, than that of the monster.
-When Kirsty <mark>is confronted by the cenobites after solving the puzzle box</mark> <mark>and demands to know who they are, she is met with the reply</mark>, [...]
+These modern primitives may commit visceral acts of savagery, but they also posses a surprising grace and an erudite eloquence. <mark>While Benshoff may view these creatures as monster queers that are not at all a positive representation</mark>, Jenkins’ position that our sensibilities are being reshaped receives considerable support when one takes into account the way <mark>that the cenobites in Hellraiser fit more comfortably into the role of the anti-hero, than that of the monster.</mark> When Kirsty <mark>is confronted by the cenobites after solving the puzzle box</mark> <mark>and demands to know who they are, she is met with the reply</mark>, [...]

 </from>
 </compare>